THE TRAINING PROVIDERS

 Stuart qualified in 1990 and started his career in dental implantology within the maxillofacial units of The Ulster Hospital (Belfast) and St Thomas' Hospital (London).
 He has spent 10 years as a Royal College Examiner, in the MFGDP and MJDF examinations.
 7 of these years were spent as a Chief Examiner.

 Stuart is the Clinical Director of Cavendish House Implant Centre and the Director of the Cambridge Academy of Dental Implantology.

-Stuart also acts as an Expert Witness and has now worked on over 300 cases.
-He has also acted as an expert advisor to the GDC's Professional Conduct Committee.
+Stuart has a Masters Degree in Law and acts as an Expert Witness and has now worked on over 400 cases.
+He is an expert advisor to the GDC's Professional Conduct Committee.

 Stuart has been placing dental implants for over 20 years and has lectured widely on the subject.
-He runs the UK Implantology Year Course and the International Impantology Certificate Course.
-He has trained over 500 dentists in the field of dental implantology.
+He runs the Academy's EduQual accredited Level 7 PGCert and PGDip programs.
+He has now trained over 1,000 dentists in the field of dental implantology.

 DR DAVINA PAWAROO

 MB CHB MRCP FRCR

 Davina is a Consultant Radiologist at Norfolk and Norwich University Hospital.
 Her area of speciality is Head and Neck Radiology.
 Davina reports on Oral and Maxillofacial radiology and is an Associate Training Programme Director at the Norfolk Radiology Academy, which provides FRCS training to radiologists.

 Davina provides the training in CBCT interpretation and reporting on the Level 2 course.